New applications for the 2024-25 MNLEND cohort are now closed. Applications for the 2025-26 cohort will open October 14, 2024.

 The MNLEND program welcomes Fellows from a variety of different professional, academic, and experiential backgrounds.
 MNLEND accepts Fellows from University of Minnesota - Twin Cities campus academic disciplines, including Social Work, Public Health Administration, Maternal and Child Health, Special Education, Educational Psychology, Child Psychology, School Psychology, Nutrition, Genetic Counseling, Developmental-Behavioral Pediatrics (DBP), Doctor of Nursing Practice (DNP), Occupational Therapy, Audiology, Speech-Language Pathology, Physical Therapy, and Pediatric Dentistry.
 Additional disciplines are welcome to apply.

 Applicants for the MNLEND program must be US citizens or documented US permanent residents who can supply proof of residency.
 This restriction is required by our funder - the U.S. Maternal and Child Health Bureau - which is a federal government agency.
-International guests are welcome to apply but they cannot be awarded stipends.
+International guests are welcome to apply but they cannot be awarded monetary stipends.

 Applications for the MNLEND program are accepted online.
 For alternative or accessible format options, contact BiKé Ojomo: bojomo@umn.edu.

-The next 2023-24 cohort, upon acceptance, will require active weekly participation from late August 2024 through mid-May 2025.
+The next 2025-26 cohort, upon acceptance, will require active weekly participation from mid-to-late August 2025 through mid-to-late May 2026.

 Equal Opportunity Statement: The University of Minnesota shall provide equal access to and opportunity in its programs, facilities, and employment without regard to race, color, creed, religion, national origin, gender, age, marital status, disability, public assistance status, veteran status, sexual orientation, gender identity, or gender expression.